 grilling the polpo (octopus)

-Assemble – Add the potatoes, strained green beans, and octopus to a large bowl.
+5. Assemble & Dress – Add the potatoes, strained green beans, and octopus to a large bowl.
 Pour on the dressing and carefully toss together.

 a bowl of insalata di polpo

 This is one of those dishes that can be served cold, but only to a certain extent.
-While best served immediately, Insalata di Polpo can be prepped ahead, earlier in the day and stored in the refrigerator until later.
-I don’t recommend you making this a day before because potatoes dehydrate when stored in the refrigerator.
-Leftovers can be stored for 2-3 days but just keep in mind those potatoes are going to get a little hard and there is not much you can do to bring them back.
+Insalata di Polpo can be prepped ahead, earlier in the day and stored in the refrigerator until later.
+I don’t recommend you making this a day before because potatoes dehydrate when stored in the refrigerator for an extended period of time.
+Leftovers can be stored for 2-3 days but just keep in mind those potatoes are going to get a little hard and there’s not much you can do to bring them back.

 September 9, 2025